This post contains affiliate links.

 Most cutting mats are made from a hard material like polyurethane plastic and are heat resistant to a point.
 Heat can, however, weaken the bonds of the material and the adhesive, which could cause it to become less flexible and eventually unusable.

 A self-healing cutting mat is designed to absorb the cut from the blade.
 Generally, they are made from many layers of PVC, the particles are pressed together to create a solid surface that absorbs the cut from the blade, leaving no mark behind and prolonging the mat’s lifespan.

 A crafting cutting mat can withstand a small amount of heat, so if you need a platform for a project involving a heat gun, a crafting cutting mat should be okay.
 If you need a cutting mat for any heavy-duty projects with lots of heat, we suggest buying a heavy-duty cutting mat instead of using your crafting mat.

-- All four edges are fully numbered and graduated with 1/8 hash marks that extend beyond the zero
+- All four edges are fully numbered and graduated with 1/8" hash marks that extend beyond the zero base line for convenience

 Heavy-duty industrial cutting mats are thicker than a standard crafting cutting mat and are designed for handling intensive work.
 A heavy-duty cutting mat is generally used as workbench protection so, if you have a complicated crafting project coming up, buy one of these to make your cutting and crafting jobs easier!